alibaba-damo-academy/RynnEC/benchmark/readme.md

 - All the segmentations are in `RLE` format.

 ### Referring Object Segmentation
-This subset is designed to evaluate the model"s ability of precise instance segmentation.
+This subset is designed to evaluate the model's ability of precise instance segmentation.
 The task is divided into direct referring problems and situational referring problems.
 Direct referring problems involve only combinations of descriptions for the instance, while contextual referring problems are set within a scenario, requiring MLLMs to perform reasoning in order to identify the target object.
 All entries have been manually annotated and verified.